 When in Sicily, you can't fail to come across Sicilian arancini.
-You can find them in cafes, street kitchens, and markets.
+They can be found in cafes, street kitchens, and markets.

-Arancino is a Sicilian classic - a great snack.
-Grab one with you when your stomach starts to churn.
+Arancino is a Sicilian classic and a great snack.
+When your stomach starts to churn, grab one with you.

 Traditional Sicilian arancini contain rice, mozzarella, meat, and peas.
 They are topped with breadcrumbs and fried in oil.